vkbo/novelWriter/docs/source/usage_format.rst

 ``@keyword: value``
    A reference keyword followed by a value, or a comma separated list of values.

-The available reference keywords are listed in the :ref:`a_struct_tags` section.
+The available reference keywords are listed in the :ref:`a_references_references` section.
 They can also be inserted at the cursor position in the editor via the :guilabel:`Insert` menu.

 .. _a_fmt_align: